Archaeology of the Borderlands: A View from Naco, Arizona

 Archaeology Southwest Magazine Vol. 20, No. 4

-Issue editor: William H. Doelle, Center for Desert Archaeology
+Issue editor: William H. Doelle, Archaeology Southwest (formerly the Center for Desert Archaeology)

 Although a mammoth was found near Naco, Arizona, and the town was a flashpoint during the Mexico Revolution, I suspect that few readers of Archaeology Southwest Magazine have visited Naco.
 Actually, there are two Nacos: one in Arizona and one in Sonora.
 The paired border towns are separated by an imposing fence, and due to a recent law passed by the U.S. Congress, the fence will likely be reinforced and expanded in the near future.
 Given the intense focus on the United States–Mexico border these days, we decided that Naco, Arizona, would be a good place to gain some perspective on the rich prehistory and history of the borderlands and to see some of the difficult challenges presented by the border for conducting community-based archaeology.
 The results of our exploration are presented in this issue of Archaeology Southwest Magazine.

 The current border was not established until 1852–1853, when a joint Boundary Commission from both countries worked out the details of the border’s placement between the Rio Grande and the Pacific Ocean.
 Following the major ceding of territory to the United States by Mexico at the end of the Mexican Ware of 1848, the adjustment of the Gadsden Purchase in 1854 was relatively small.
 Nevertheless, it was a time of significant tension between the two countries.
 That territorial expansion was envisioned by many Americans as part of this country’s manifest destiny to settle and tame the western half of the continent, although at the same time, the country was torn politically by the north–south divisions that the issue of slavery presented.
 Thus, border issues were not just local; they were much larger in scope.